neha-kay/Kiko-plus/about.md

 I studied at Johns Hopkins as a double major, double minor, majoring in Economics & Psychology and minoring in Computer Science and Entrepreneurship & Management.

 Like most people, I had generally no clue as to what I'd want to do in the future, beyond wanting to gain technical skill.
-I researched a ton and even documented my research as a career guide (INSERT LINK) before hitting the college fall recruiting season full force.
+I researched a ton and even documented my research as a career guide (INSERT LINK) before hitting the college fall recruiting season in full force.

-I was lucky enough to receive 8 job offers in the fall with companies far too good for me --  Deloitte, Booz Allen Hamilton, Prudential, Bloomberg, etc., before finally choosing to work at Microsoft in February 2018.
+I was lucky enough to receive 8 job offers in the fall with companies probably far too good for me --  Deloitte, Booz Allen Hamilton, Prudential, Bloomberg, etc., before finally choosing to work at Microsoft in February 2018.

 In any case, I still have no clue what I want to do in the future.
-But I'm open-minded, driven, and ready to put in the time if I see or create something valuable, so stay tuned for that.
+But I'm open-minded, driven, and ready to put in the time if I see or create something valuable.

-### My friends have described me as . . .
+### My friends have describe me as . . .
 * Cheerful
 * Playful
 * Bubbly
 * Analytical
 * High-energy
 * Giving
-* Spreadsheet-oriented (thanks Alex.. :P)
+* Spreadsheet-oriented (thanks Alex :P)

 I used to joke that I have basically no social life, but I don't think that's entirely true anymore.

 In general, I'm pretty binary when it comes to relationships; I know most people from a distance, with the exception of a select few whom I invest all my energy in.
 So I guess I'm pretty picky when it comes to close relationships and take a good deal of time to warm up to people.
 But if I do warm up, I can promise an incredibly intense and fulfilling relationship.

-(Is it just me or is this starting to sound like Shaadi.com?)

 ### I spend a lot of time thinking about . . .